sachishs-15/Mixup-VFL/README.md

 # Mixup-VFL: Leveraging Unaligned Data for Enhanced Vertical Federated Learning

 Vertical Federated Learning (VFL) enables privacy-preserving machine learning across distributed data sources but faces a critical challenge when entities are only partially aligned across participants.
-Traditional approaches rely on Private Set Intersection (PSI) to identify common entities, requiring computational overhead and focusing primarily on the aligned portion of data.
+Traditional approaches rely on Private Set Intersection (PSI) to identify common entities, which requires computational overhead and focuses primarily on the aligned portion of the data.

 We propose Mixup-VFL, a framework that exploits all available data through innovative label-mixing strategies, eliminating the need for entity alignment protocols like PSI.
 We evaluate various mixing approaches for regression tasks and explore their applicability to object detection by reframing it as a regression problem within the VFL paradigm.

-Extensive experiments across multiple datasets demonstrate that Mixup-VFL consistently outperforms entity-aligned-only approaches, with particularly substantial gains in scenarios with minimal data overlap.
+Extensive experiments across multiple datasets demonstrate that Mixup-VFL consistently outperforms entity-aligned-only approaches, with particularly substantial gains in scenarios where data overlap is minimal.
 For regression tasks with only 20% aligned data, our mixup strategies achieved RMSE reductions up to 72% compared to baseline methods.
 Similarly, our object detection implementation on COCO and PASCAL VOC datasets showed consistent improvements in test loss metrics when incorporating unaligned data.

 Our approach offers a practical solution for real-world VFL deployments where data alignment is limited but valuable information exists across all available data.

 ## Key Features

 - Multiple mixup strategies for regression tasks
-- Object detection implementation within VFL paradigm
+- Object detection implementation within the VFL paradigm
 - Support for both aligned and unaligned data settings
 - Comprehensive evaluation framework